17 Comments

 Expand full comment

-Illimitable Man's avatar
+Illimitable Man (IM)'s avatar

 I didn't even touch on the reproductive angle here (the intelligence of one's children), but I have repeatedly seen men advocate against intelligent women due to the increased difficulty they cause (less agreeable, more argumentative).